-Small-world networks are based on the concept of the small-world phenomenon, which is where human society exhibits a structure where the number of social connections between two people is, on average, quite low which indicates a high level of connectivity [ref Milgram].
+Small-world networks are based on the concept of the small-world phenomenon, which is where human society exhibits a structure where the number of social connections between two people is, on average, quite low, indicating a high level of connectivity [ref Milgram].
 More formally, small-worlds generally have high clustering and a low average path length, so aim to represent the effect observed by Milgram in a mathematical way – the Watts-Strogatz method provides an approach to generate these networks [ref SW paper].
 At a high level, given a starting set of nodes where each is connected to its neighbours, the algorithm considers rewiring edges based on a predefined probability.
 This allows for the formation of more realistic structures such as hubs within the network and could be used to investigate how small social groups are affected by smoking cessation attempts.

-On the other hand, scale-free networks rely on the previously mentioned concept of hubs, who have a higher degree than the average node and are observed in a wide variety of situations, from computer networks, to business alliances and actors in Hollywood [ref SciAm].
+On the other hand, scale-free networks rely on the previously mentioned concept of hubs, who have a higher degree than the average node and are observed in a wide variety of situations, from computer networks, to business alliances and Hollywood actors [ref SciAm].
 A key principle in building these networks is that of preferential attachment, where nodes are more likely to connect to popular, rather than unpopular nodes.
-Once more, this is seen in a number of situations such as web pages having a higher chance of linking to popular web pages than less well-known ones [ref SciEm bara].
+Once more, this is seen in a number of situations such as web pages having a higher chance of linking to popular web pages than more obscure sites [ref SciEm bara].
 Using the Barabási–Albert approach to generate this type of network, the basic idea is that of starting with a simple, connected base and adding nodes incrementally, considering each other node as a connection candidate [ref BAStat].
-The chance of each connection being made is relative to the degree of the current node where a higher degree increases the connection chance.
+The chance of each connection being successful is relative to the degree of the current node, where a higher degree increases the connection chance.
 The prevalence of hubs in this type of network is useful in judging the effect of influential members of a community.

-P. Erdõs, A. Rényi: On random graphs, I., Publ.
-Math.
-Debrecen 6 (1959), 290--297 ( MR22 #10924; Zentralblatt 92,157.

 Smoking Cessation & Health

 To make an accurate attempt at mapping smoking behaviours to a social network simulation, the basic factors that affect how humans engage in smoking must be understood.
 There are two aspects to this – both an analysis of the current smoking situation as well as how people go about trying to give up smoking.
-Furthermore, the impact of socialisation on the health of a person is another important factor in building this kind of model.
+Furthermore, the impact of socialisation on the health of a person is another important factor in producing this kind of model.